ChadHayes91/EulerPractice/README.md

 The intent of this repository is to develop programming experience by solving difficult mathematical problems.
 The problems get increasingly more difficult.
 I've provided solution to each problem using C++ and Python.

+NOTE that each problem and solution is on a seperate branch of this repository!

 All problems are from: https://projecteuler.net/archives